-- protecting children from maltreatment, - preventing impairment of children's mental and physical health or development, - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, - taking action to enable all children to have the best outcomes (Keeping Children Safe in Education, September 2023).
+- providing help and support to meet the needs of children as soon as problems emerge; - protecting children from maltreatment, whether that is within or outside the home, including online; - preventing the impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - taking action to enable all children to have the best outcomes.

+(Keeping Children Safe in Education, September 2024)

-Child protection refers to the processes undertaken to meet statutory obligations laid out in the Children Act 1989 and associated guidance (see Working Together to Safeguard Children, 2018) inrespect of those children who have been identified as suffering, or being at risk of suffering harm.
+Child protection refers to the processes undertaken to meet statutory obligations laid out in the Children Act 1989 and 2004 and associated guidance (see Working Together to Safeguard Children, 2023) inrespect of those children who have been identified as suffering, or being at risk of suffering harm.

-Early help means providing support as soon as the problem emerges.
-This aims to prevent further problems arising by promoting multi agency working.
+Early help means providing support as soon as problems emerge.
+This aims to prevent further problems arising by promoting multi-agency working.
 Actions seek to prevent the escalation of problems and improve outcomes for children.

 Abuse is a form of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harmor by failing to act to prevent harm.
+Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 They may be abused by an adult, or adults or another child or children.
 Abuse can take place wholly online or technology may be used to facilitate offline abuse.

-Staff refers to all those working for or on behalf of the school, full time or part time, in either a paidor voluntary capacity.
+Staff refers to all those working for or on behalf of the school, full time or part time, in either a paid or voluntary capacity, including those who do not work directly with children.